 Assuming you have a case of low calcium on your hands, follow the steps below to get your pool back into shape.

 Step 1: Prepare Your Pool

-To do so, test the pH, total alkalinity, and chlorine of your water.
+To do so, test your water’s pH, total alkalinity, and chlorine.
 Each of these numbers should fall within the following ranges:

-If you own a digital tester, you shouldn’t have issues testing for these three items.
+You shouldn’t have issues testing for these three items if you own a digital tester.
 However, if you buy test strips, double-check to make sure the test includes them.

-After you balance your pool water, you’re ready to start addressing its low calcium issue.
+After properly balancing your pool water, you’re ready to start addressing its low calcium issue.

 Step 2: Calculate the Amount of Calcium Chloride

-Pull out your calculator and get ready to run an equation.
-You’ll need to know the following items to calculate how much calcium chloride you should put in your water:
+You’ll need to know the following to calculate how much calcium chloride you should put in your water: